 The process of manufacturing our HAVs is complex, highly regulated and subject to multiple risks.
-The manufacture of biologics such as our HAVs is susceptible to product loss due to contamination, equipment failure, improper installation or operation of equipment, vendor or operator error, inconsistency in yields, variability in product characteristics and difficulties in scaling the production process.
-Even minor deviations from normal manufacturing processes could result in reduced production yields, product defects and other supply disruptions.
+The manufacture of biologics such as our HAVs has been, and continues to be, susceptible to product loss due to contamination, equipment failure, temporary power outages, improper installation or operation of equipment, damage to facilities, vendor or operator error, inconsistency in yields, variability in product characteristics and difficulties in scaling the production process.
+Even minor deviations from normal manufacturing processes has resulted, and could in the future result, in reduced production yields, product defects and other supply disruptions.
 If microbial, viral or other contaminations are discovered in our product candidates or in the manufacturing facilities in which our product candidates are made, such manufacturing facilities may need to be closed for an extended period of time to investigate and remedy the contamination, which would harm our business, operating results and financial condition as well as our reputation.
+We depend on cell banks in our manufacturing process, and the loss of our master cell banks would result in significant disruptions to that process.

-We currently manufacturing the 6 millimeter HAVs for our clinical trials at our manufacturing facility in Durham, North Carolina, where we have created a scalable modular manufacturing process, which we refer to as the LUNA200 system, that we believe will enable us to manufacture our HAVs, if approved, in commercial quantities in compliance with current good manufacturing practices ("cGMPs").
+We currently manufacture the 6 millimeter HAVs for our clinical trials at our manufacturing facility in Durham, North Carolina, where we have created a scalable modular manufacturing process, which we refer to as the LUNA200 system, that we believe will enable us to manufacture our HAVs, if approved, in commercial quantities in compliance with current good manufacturing practices ("cGMPs").
 Our efforts to scale out our manufacturing operations may not succeed.
 Scaling out a biologic manufacturing process is a difficult task, as there are risks including, among others, cost overruns, process reproducibility, stability issues, lot consistency and timely availability of raw materials.
 Prior to the establishment of our internal manufacturing facility, we employed a contract manufacturer who produced our HAVs using a smaller-production system known as the AURA system.
-We have limited experience manufacturing our HAVs in-house with the LUNA200 system, and no experience manufacturing the volume that we anticipate will be required to supply all of our clinical trials or to achieve planned levels of commercial sales following marketing approval, if received.
+We have limited years of experience manufacturing our HAVs in-house with the LUNA200 system, and no experience manufacturing the volume that we anticipate will be required to supply all of our clinical trials or to achieve planned levels of commercial sales following marketing approval, if received.
 Additionally, our manufacturing process has evolved over time and we may not have the experience, resources, or facility capacity to handle adoption of future changes or expansion of capacity.
 The forecasts of demand we plan to use to determine order quantities and lead times for components from outside suppliers may be incorrect, and we may be unable to obtain such components when needed and at a reasonable cost.
+We also may experience interruptions in the supply of the raw materials required to manufacture our product candidates, or increased costs due to supply chain disruptions or inflation in the cost of goods. services or other operating inputs.
+Likewise, supply chain interruptions could affect the transport of clinical trial materials, such as our HAVs and other supplies used in our clinical trials, which would negatively impact our ability to conduct our clinical trials.
 In addition, we may not be able to develop and implement efficient manufacturing capabilities and processes to manufacture our HAVs in sufficient volumes that also satisfy the legal, regulatory, quality, price, durability, engineering, design and production standards required to commercialize our HAVs successfully.